dougeby/IntuneDocs/intune/data-warehouse-account-move.md

 ---
 # required metadata
-title: Moving your Intune Data Warehouse account data
+title: Move your Intune Data Warehouse account data
 titlesuffix: Microsoft Intune
 description: Understand how to back up your Intune Data Warehouse data when moving your account.
 keywords: